Updated on May 15th 2020, written by Dr David Owens.

 The Epidemic: How likely am I to catch this virus and is that risk changing?

-In an analysis of the first 44,000 cases, 80% of cases cause mild disease, 14% severe disease and 5% critical disease.
+In addition to older males with other illness we are increasingly appreciating that the disease is more serious in health care workers (because of viral load) and in association with obesity and poverty.
+Studies in the UK and US also show a significantly higher incidence in people from Black, Asian and Ethnic Minority (BAME) backgrounds.
+It is unclear yet the relative contribution of genetic, economic and social factors but it is already clear that COVID-19 will amplify social inequality.
+Poverty is associated with both higher infection rates and worse outcomes.
+One simple way of thinking about this process is that COVID-19 is generally worse as biological age increases.
+It is important to appreciate that individuals do not age biologically at the same rate.
+We can control some factors which influence the biological ageing process.
+Obesity, poor diet, lack of exercise and metabolic syndrome make people old before their time and these conditions significantly worsen outlook in COVID-19.
 A recent review in the Lancet looked at outcomes in critically ill patients.
 The mean age in this cohort was 60 with 67% males.
-The authors concluded that ‘the severity of SARS-CoV-2 pneumonia poses great strain on critical care resources in hospitals, especially if they are not adequately staffed or resourced1.
-This message was reinforced in a further paper in the Lancet looking at the Italian experience2.
+The authors concluded that ‘the severity of SARS-CoV-2 pneumonia poses great strain on critical care resources in hospitals, especially if they are not adequately staffed or resourced2.
+This message was reinforced in a further paper in the Lancet looking at the Italian experience3.
 The mean age of death in Italy was 81 years.
 This varied from 83.4 years in females to 79.9 years in males.
 There was a 4 to 1 ratio of males to females.
 Two thirds of fatalities had other medical conditions or were smokers.
 Between 9-11% of patients admitted to hospital required intensive care treatment.
-We have written another article on what do I do if I think I have COVID-19?

 I have given an update to my explanation of the epidemic here.